CarMer194/AVGN/README.md

 To use these notebooks on your own dataset, clone this repo and copy the methods from one of the examples.
 You will need to change the parameters as well as parse date/time information in `1.0-segment-song-from-wavs.ipynb` yourself.

 The GAIA autoencoder is not currently implemented in AVGN.
-I have a [GAIA specific repo](https://github.com/timsainb/GAIA) with that implementation, that will probably need some adjustments to work with AVGN.
+I have a [GAIA specific repo](https://github.com/timsainb/GAIA) with that implementation, that will probably need some adjustments (like the multithreading implementation) to work with AVGN.
 Feel free to try to pull them together and make a PR.

 *Some of these functions use a lot of RAM (for example loading your whole dataset into RAM).
 If RAM is an issue for you, try using the data_interator from https://github.com/timsainb/GAIA*